 Adding artistic flair to your yard is one way to draw attention and create a unique look that stands out from your neighbors.

 These 20 desert landscaping ideas will help you transform your yard into an oasis that you can’t wait to spend time in enjoying.
-You can mix and match these ideas to create a unique area that reflects your style and make your yard stand out.
+Add a fire pit and you can also entertain guests with various activities over the fire pit.
+You can mix and match these desert landscape ideas to create a unique area that reflects your style and make your yard stand out.